Fabian Hambüchen: 2016

 Hambüchen was unable to compete for the first half of 2016 due to a shoulder injury.
 He was unable to compete in the Olympic test event where the German team secured their place for the 2016 Rio Olympics.
 Hambüchen returned to competition on three events (floor, vault and the horizontal bar) at the German Olympic trials.
 At the 2016 Summer Olympics in Rio de Janeiro, the German team placed seventh in the team final, with Hambüchen contributing on 3 events.
 He qualified in 1st place for the horizontal bar individual event final where he won his third Olympic medal and first Olympic gold, becoming the Olympic horizontal bar champion.
 With an Olympic gold medal in 2016, Hambüchen has completed the full collection set of horizontal bar medals in each colour at separate Olympics, improving his standings every subsequent four years from a bronze medal at the 2008 Beijing Olympics, then a silver medal at the 2012 London Olympics, and finally to the gold medal at the 2016 Rio Olympics.

 Hambüchen retired after the 2016 Rio Olympics, stating that his Olympic title was "a dream come true".
 He was inducted into the International Gymnastics Hall of Fame in 2022.

+Remaining career

+In 2010 he published his autobiography Fabian Hambüchen – Die Autobiografie.
+Outside of his active career, Hambüchen has appeared in various game shows and as an expert in talk shows.
+Since the end of his active career, he has worked as a gymnastics expert for the ARD.
+He accompanied the coverage of the Pyeongchang 2018 and Beijing 2022 Winter Olympics as well as the Tokyo 2020 Olympics as an expert, reporter and presenter for Eurosport.
+In addition, he actively tried out numerous Olympic sports himself, such as canoe slalom, in the TV series Hambüchen Challenge.
+He collaboreates together with the Hessian Ministry of Education and Cultural Affairs as an advocate for adult literacy education and is called the "Hessen's ambassador for literacy".